Menu

 Can a business opt-out?

-Which CO Employers are Not Required to Provide FAMLI
+Which CO Employers are not Required to Provide FAMLI

 See more details on the options for local governments here.

 • Independent contractors and self-employed individuals are excluded but may opt-in to the State Plan.
-See more details on the opt-in process for self-employed individuals in our FAQs, here
+See more details on the opt-in process for self-employed individuals in our FAQs, here.

 Are there other types of excluded employment?

-Yes, employees subject to the federal “Railroad Unemployment Insurance Act” are excluded along with employers and employees of the Federal Government
+Yes, employees subject to the federal Railroad Unemployment Insurance Act are excluded along with employees of the Federal Government or federal entities.

 How Does an Employer Determine Whether it is Required to Contribute to CO FAMLI?